How to Visit the Lava River Cave

 Getting there

 From Bend, take US-97 South for about 10 miles.
 Exit onto Crawford Rd/NF-9702.
 You’ll pass the entrance for Lava Butte, then take a left onto Cottonwood Rd.
 Take Cottonwood Rd for about a mile and look for the parking lot for the Lava River Cave on your right.
-Then drive from Bend takes about 15-20 minutes.
+The drive from Bend takes about 15-20 minutes.
 The drive from Portland takes about 3.5 hours.

 The Lava River Cave is part of the Newberry National Volcanic Monument.
 Its attractions are spread out.
 Lava Butte is the closest, only a mile away from the Lava River Cave.
 The Newberry Caldera is about 30 minutes south.